 Searching for a sunny playground where the kids can play on a cooler day?
 Greenville has many playgrounds with full sun that are perfect for cooler days.
 Winter, early spring, and late fall in Greenville can provide many days that are sunny enough to play outside but still a little cold.

-These local playgrounds are the perfect place to head on a colder day, though be fairly warned the opposite is also true, these play areas can get very hot in the summer.
+These local sunny parks have playgrounds and are the perfect place to head on a colder day.
+Though be fairly warned the opposite is also true, these play areas can get very hot in the summer.

 Looking for more information about Parks in Greenville?
 Visit our Ultimate Guide to Parks in Greenville.
 You’ll find parks by location and amenities like basketball courts, swings and more.